Rob and Heather Salaga of Ridgefield, CT, feel lucky. They have two healthy daughters: Avery, who's 5 years old, and Noelle, 13 months.

 - Uterus problems

 Age is also important.
-The number and quality of a woman's eggs start to go down when a woman is in her 30s and 40s.
+The number and quality of women's eggs start to go down when women are in their 30s and 40s.

 For men, a variety of conditions may lead to fertility problems, including: